webcoyote/mcp-server-motherduck/README.md

-# MotherDuck MCP Server
+# DuckDB and MotherDuck MCP Server

-An MCP server implementation that integrates MotherDuck and local DuckDB, providing SQL analytics capabilities to Claude.
+An MCP server implementation that interacts with DuckDB and MotherDuck databases, providing SQL analytics capabilities to AI Assistants and IDEs.

 ## Features

-- **Hybrid execution**: query data from both cloud-based MotherDuck and local DuckDB
+- **Hybrid execution**: query data from local DuckDB or cloud-based MotherDuck databases
 - **Cloud storage integration**: access data stored in Amazon S3 or other cloud storage thanks to MotherDuck's integrations
 - **Data sharing**: create and share databases
-- **SQL analytics**: use DuckDB's SQL dialect to query any size of data directly from Claude
+- **SQL analytics**: use DuckDB's SQL dialect to query any size of data directly from your AI Assistant or IDE
 - **Serverless architecture**: run analytics without needing to configure instances or clusters

 ## Components